ntop/ntopng/doc/src/plugins/user_scripts.rst

 Every user script must return a Lua table with the following keys:

   - :code:`hooks`: a Lua table with hook names as key and callbacks as values. :ref:`User Script Hooks` are events or points in time. ntopng uses hooks to know when to call a user script.
 A user script defining a hook will get the hook callaback called by ntopng.
 User scripts must register to at least one hook.
 See :ref:`User Script Hooks`.
   - :code:`gui`: a Lua table specifying user script name, description and configuration.
-Data is used by ntopng to show the user script configurable from the :ref:`Web UI`.
+Data is used by ntopng to show the user script configurable from the :ref:`Web GUI`.
   - :code:`local_only` (optional, hosts only): if true, the user script is only executed for local hosts.
   - :code:`packet_interface_only` (optional): only execute the script on packet interfaces, excluding ZMQ interfaces.
   - :code:`l4_proto` (optional, flows only): only execute the script for flows matching the L4 protocol.